-Jains will celebrate Guru Purnima in 2016 as a special chapter contributed by Mahavira Tirthankara.
+Jains celebrate Guru Purnima as a special chapter contributed by Mahavira Tirthankara.

 According to Jain texts, Tirthankara Mahavira (24th) accepted his first disciple Indrabhuti Gautam.
 From then on, he came to be known as Guru or a teacher.
 It falls on Chaumasa or the four month rainy season.
 This is the reason that the Jains celebrate Guru Purnima.

-Let’s categorize the celebration of Guru Purnima into three religious patterns:
+Let’s categorize the celebration of Guru Purnima into two religious patterns:

 Buddhism & Guru Purnima

-How are the Buddhists going to celebrate Guru Purnima in 2016?
+How the Buddhists celebrate Guru Purnima?
 Let’s take a look at the celebrating pattern of Guru Purnima by the Buddhists.

 Buddhist devotees follow the day of Guru Purnima through different ascetic practices.
 Under the guidance of a teacher, people also practice meditation on this day.
 This also marks the commencement of the rainy season.